 20000.
 Fundamentals of Psychology.
 This course introduces basic concepts and research in the study of behavior.
 Principal topics are sensation, perception, cognition, learning, motivation, and personality theories.
-D. Gallo, B. Prendergast.
+W. Goldstein.
 Winter.

 20100.
 Psychological Statistics.
 Psychological research typically involves the use of quantitative (statistical) methods.
 This course introduces the methods of quantitative inquiry that are most commonly used in psychology and related social sciences.
 PSYC 20100 and 20200 form a two-quarter sequence that is intended to be an integrated introduction to psychological research methods.
-PSYC 20100 introduces explanatory data analysis, models in the quantitative psychology, concept of probability, elementary statistical methods for estimation and hypothesis testing, and sampling theory.
-PSYC 20200 builds on the foundation of PSYC 20100 and considers the logic of psychological inquiry and the analysis and criticism of psychological research.
-L. Kay.
+PSYC 20100 introduces explanatory data analysis, models in quantitative psychology, concept of probability, elementary statistical methods for estimation and hypothesis testing, and sampling theory.
+PSYC 20200 builds on the foundation of PSYC

+20100 and considers the logic of psychological inquiry and the analysis and criticism of psychological research.
+J. Correll.
 Autumn.